 If you want to reference an actual business plan while writing your own, ThoughtCo’s got you covered.
-They created a fictional company called Acme Management Technology and wrote an entire business plan for them.
+It created a fictional company called Acme Management Technology and wrote an entire business plan for it.

-Using their sample business plan as a guide while filling out your own will help you catch and include small yet potent details in your business plan that you otherwise might not have noticed.
+Using its sample business plan as a guide while filling out your own will help you catch and include small yet important details in your business plan that you otherwise might not have noticed.

-One of the more financially oriented sample business plans in this list, BPlan’s free business plan template dedicates more than half of its pages to your business’ financial plan and financial statements.
+One of the more financially oriented sample business plans in this list, BPlan’s free business plan template dedicates many of its pages to your business’ financial plan and financial statements.

 After filling this business plan out, your company will truly understand its financial health and the steps you need to take to maintain or improve it.